BruinTech/global.hackathon/Teams/NeverLAN/ABOUT.md

 - Norsky: I'm a freelance developer and programming instructor at our local high school.
 We do a ton with mobile and web app development and security!
 - xxnbeatxx: I'm a highschool student and absolutely LOVE to code!
-- Slag: High School students...code is awesome!
+- Slag: High School student...code is awesome!
 - blondie: Watch out for me...I'll own you...
 - kolipto: while(true){Code Caffine}
 - Durkinza: I forgot something....I'm really good at this...